Sadragos/se-mod-bountyhunter/README.md

 # Bountyhunter
 The Epsilon Bountyhunter Guild is proud to present you the second generation of Bountyhunting!
 Additionally to the well established "kill"-bounty on faction members or single individuals you can now put up literally anything as a bounty on kills and even on Griddamage.

+New: The Bountystatistics are now reset every month by deafult (configurable).
+Records of past month are saved as XML and can be used by other services to provide a leaderboard.

 ## Commands